Benedictgr97/Chemical-comp-of-ceramic-clustering/README.md

 | 2    | 3     | 0.05         |
 | 2    | 2     | 0.48         |

+## Limitations
+- The cermic and body naming conventions where no given even though the counterparts to each where given the same name.
+Therefore, exact area and era of each cannot be found.
+- Nomrally values would be dropped that are outliers but we only have a small sample size for each (44 samples) meaning all data had to be included.

 ## file locations
 - [Clustering data]([https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/earningsandworkinghours](https://archive.ics.uci.edu/dataset/583/chemical+composition+of+ceramic+samples)https://archive.ics.uci.edu/dataset/583/chemical+composition+of+ceramic+samples)